Lickability/ObservableConverter/README.md

 # Usage

-As a command plugin, once ObservableConverter is installed it's as simple to use as right clicking on the target you want to convert in Xcode and choosing the _Convert Target to Use @Observable_ option in the menu!
+As a command plugin, once ObservableConverter is installed it's as simple to use as right clicking on the target you want to convert in the Xcode project navigator and choosing the _Convert Target to Use @Observable_ option in the menu!

 This repo also includes an example project using `ObservableObject` so you can see the conversion yourself.
 Open up the `xcodeproj` in the Examples folder and right click on the target to see it convert the existing code to use `@Observable`!